-Compound found in rosemary protects against macular degeneration in laboratory modelNovember 27th, 2012 in Ophthalmology /
+Compound found in rosemary protects against macular degeneration in laboratory modelNovember 27, 2012 in Medicine & Health / Ophthalmology

 Herbs widely used throughout history in Asian and early European cultures have received renewed attention by Western medicine in recent years.
 Scientists are now isolating the active compounds in many medicinal herbs and documenting their antioxidant and anti-inflammatory activities.
 In a study published in the journal Investigative Ophthalmology & Visual Science, Stuart A. Lipton, M.D., Ph.D. and colleagues at Sanford-Burnham Medical Research Institute (Sanford-Burnham) report that carnosic acid, a component of the herb rosemary, promotes eye health.